Home » What about ALL CAPS in the Subject: Field?

 Email Subject Field and All Caps

 1. Using all caps gives the impression that you are shouting or possibly making a demand.
-This goes back to visually trying to determine intent in written communications.
+This is a visual attempt to define intent in written communications.

 Does this apply to the Subject: field?

-When caps are used in the Subject: field, it is construed as amplifying your message’s urgency.
-But, urgent to who?
+When caps are used in the Subject: field, they are interpreted as amplifying your message’s urgency.
+But, urgent to whom?
 You or the recipient?
-Two different perspectives.
+That can easily be two different perspectives.

 Another concern with all caps in the Subject: field is that your email could be labeled as spam.
-We all know that spammers clearly do not concern themselves with the nuances of the case.
-Particularly since they want to get your attention at all costs.
+We all know that spammers clearly do not concern themselves with the nuances of written case, particularly since they want to get your attention at all costs.

 Time and a Place for All Caps?